fondberg/spotcast/README.md

 ## Use the sensor
 The sensor has the discovered chromecasts as both json and since v.2.1 as an array of objects.
+Since v3.4.0 it does not do its own discovery but relies on data from core cast.
 Add the following to the sensor section of the configuration:
 ```
 sensor: